basiqio-oss/Basiq-docs/docs/PLatform/cdr-compliance/consent-management-policy-template.md

 metadata:
   robots: index
 ---
+This document explains how partners can integrate and present a Consent Management Portal on their websites, ensuring compliance with the Consumer Data Right (CDR) requirements.
+This guide includes details on managing user consents, data retention policies, data deletion, and de-identification.

+## Introduction to the Consumer Data Right (CDR)

+The Consumer Data Right (CDR) regulates the collection and handling of CDR data in line with privacy safeguards and rules that:

+* Ensure your data is managed securely.
+* Provide you with control over how your data is shared and used.

 <Cards style={{ marginTop: '20px' }}>
   <Card title="What is an Accredited Data Recipient (ADR)?" icon="fa-shield-alt" style={{ backgroundColor: '#ffffff', color: '#003366', borderRadius: '8px', padding: '20px', animation: 'fadeIn 1s ease-out' }}>
     <p style={{ fontSize: '16px', color: '#003366' }}>